GautamDeepak/EMM/EMM_Prac_06.md

 *Question - do your research:* What does it mean to have low or high EVI value?

-## 2. Exploring spatial change/anomalies pattern against baseline
+## 2. Exploring spatial change/anomalies pattern against the baseline

-1. Create a new image collection for the period of 2010-2020.
+1. Create a new image collection from 2010 to 2020.
 This new collection will be used to compare with the baseline reference collection.

 ```JavaScript
 //Create a collection of images that represent most recent conditions
 var recent = EVIcollection.filterDate('2010-01-01', '2020-01-01').sort('system:time_start');
 ```
-2. Similar to the baseline, calculate the mean of the recent EVI time series and display in the mapping layer.
+2. Similar to the baseline, calculate the mean of the recent EVI time series and display it in the mapping layer.

 ```JavaScript
 // calculate recent mean